OpusCapita/sequelize-to-markdown/README.md

     -c, --config <file>            Path to a JSON config file to use.
     --init <name>                  Initialization function to be called for every source file.
     --init-config <config>         JSON config to be passed to an init function.
+    --output-ext <extension>       File extension of result files if output type is file-per-class or file-per-src.
     --field-bl <field>[,<fields>]  List of fields to ignore.
     --dir-filter <regexp>          RegExp for filtering directories when looking for source files.
     --file-filter <regexp>         RegExp for filtering files when looking for models.